felixwongong/cactus/README.md

 int result = cactus_complete(model, messages, response, sizeof(response), options, tools, nullptr, nullptr);
 ```

-This makes it easy to write Cactus bindings for any language.
-Header files are self-documenting but documentation contributions are welcome.

 ## Using Cactus in your apps
 Cactus SDKs run 500k+ weekly inference tasks in production today, try them!